ximonsson/gameboy/README.md

 ### Requirements

 None for the actual library.
-For the test application you need to install `sdl2`, `libpulse` and have OpenGL support.
+For the test application you need to install `sdl2` and have OpenGL support.
 Everything is usually available through the package manager in Linux.

 ### Building